junfanz1/junfanz1.github.io/_pages/About Me.md

 I'm a marathon runner.
 I completed Dalian International Marathon in 4h'55min, and Half Marathon in 2h'11min.

-I'm a big fan of trekking
+I'm a big fan of trekking [^1]

-- Grand Circle itinerary in US Southwest
+- Grand Circle itinerary in Southwest USA
 - Nepal Annapurna Base Camp Trek
 - Inner-Mongolia Kubuqi Desert Traverse

-I'm new to skiing, wrestle a lot :) (Cascade Mountain in Wisconsin).
+I'm new to skiing, wrestle a lot in Cascade Mountain in Wisconsin :)

 I love Chinese Calligraphy (childhood favoraites), Violin (L8, Shanghai Conservatory of Music), Kunqu Opera (my hometown culture), law (took China Bar Exam), and cooking.

+[^1]: See more on [Chicago Travelling Notes](https://www.douban.com/note/796577749/), written in Chinese on Douban.

 ---